-The Laboratory took the form of a public event-space (April 15th - 27th), comprised of formal and informal events, organised on the principal of mutual benefit.
-Discussions, workshops, printmaking events, visual presentations, mapping actions, a temporary 'currency', peer exchange sessions, screenings, a pamphlet library, a sourdough-kneading session, an interlocutor's station, actions in public space, a chai ceremony and political board games made up the programme.
-The event-space was hosted by FabLab Limerick.
+The Laboratory of Common Interest was a 'real-time composition', exploring themes of alternative economies, modes of commoning and the politics of bodies, inspired by the centenary of the Limerick soviet.
+It manifested publicly as an event-space (April 15th - 27th 2019), an assemblage of disparate elements and actions: discussions, workshops, printmaking events, visual presentations, mapping actions, a temporary 'currency', peer exchange sessions, screenings, a pamphlet library, a sourdough-kneading session, an interlocutor's station, actions in public space, a Chai tea-ceremony and political board games.
+These actions were proposed by and/or produced with a group of people who participated in various related activities between 2015 and 2018.
+The Laboratory of Common Interest was hosted by FabLab Limerick.

 The film above captures a flickering camera obscura, an inadvertent projection of the outside street onto the participants of a workshop by The Living Commons group (#17: The Living Commons; collective design workshop).
 This kind of polyvalent hybridity, a moment when one reality opened onto another, was not uncommon in the event space; these moments emerged as folds in a fabric of common experience produced through processes. of collective sense-making.